 As a lifelong vegetarian, sustainability and sustainable fashion comes naturally to Stella McCartney.
 It’s one of the core principles that guides her fashion house and she aims to do every little bit that she can to make every garment produced as environmentally responsible as possible.
 In order to do so, McCartney works with ethical manufacturers, uses organic fabric and, perhaps most famously, does not use fur in any of her products.

-Ray-Ban has long been regarded a one of the top names in sunglasses, with timeless styles driving sales decade after decade.
-The brand’s approach to timeless design has turned many fashion devotees into Aviator, Wayfarer and Clubmaster devotees, who have renounced the habit of disposable fashion for a commitment to a single pair of shades.
+This brand has long been regarded a one of the top names in sunglasses, with timeless styles driving sales decade after decade.
+Ray Ban’s approach to timeless design has turned many fashion devotees into Aviator, Wayfarer and Clubmaster devotees, who have renounced the habit of disposable fashion for a commitment to a single pair of shades.
 And really, of the three R’s, reducing waste is the most important.

 In an effort to embrace sustainable fashion, Ray-Ban also offers Clubmaster sunglasses with wooden frames.
 This eco-chic design also features rubber inner frames for optimal comfort.